Art Lover’s Guide to London: Museums, Architecture & Street Art

 Location: Cromwell Rd, Knightsbridge, London SW7 2RL

-The V&A is considered one of the world’s most magnificent museums, its foundation stone laid on this site by Queen Victoria in her last official public engagement in 1899.
 The museum has 150 grand galleries on seven floors containing countless pieces of furniture, ceramics, sculpture, paintings, posters, jewellery, metalwork, glass, textiles and dress, spanning several centuries.
-The sheer diversity of items on display is why the V&A is, for many, regarded the best museum in London.
+The sheer diversity of items on display explains why the V&A is regarded by many as the best museum in London.

 National Gallery - Art Lover's guide to London